lgbt-foundation/whitepaper/whitepaper.md

 #### Community Recognized Yet Individually Protected

-Could our mission be accomplished with an existing technology or currency?
+Could our mission be accomplished with an traditional technology or currency?
 No<sup>token-7</sup>.
 We believe that the LGBT community and its members’ identities, as well as the rule of trade and the allocation of funds to further LGBT Impact causes, should be self-governed by the community and cannot be a derivative of a project with a different mission or uncertain prospect of survival.
 It cannot be guaranteed that any outside state or corporation, or a foundation with a different mission, would be as good a steward for the privacy of LGBTs as the members themselves.

 By allowing for unique identification within the LGBT community, yet keeping that information secured with permissioned access, the trust required for the community to adopt LGBT Token is strengthened.
 Only the LGBT Token, based on blockchain technology, can deliver on this prerequisite to unlock the power of the Pink Economy.